 - Feeling depressed

 Sleep Apnea Treatment

 While the CPAP is the go-to standard treatment for sleep apnea, it has a very low compliance rate among patients.
 The majority of the complaints are that the CPAP machine is uncomfortable and obtrusive.
-However, a common modern treatment for sleep apnea is an oral appliance, which goes in the mouth and helps keep the airway open.
-Coastal Virginia Sleep Solutions focuses on treating patients from Norfolk, VA using comfy oral appliances.
+However, a common modern treatment for sleep apnea is an oral appliance, which goes into the mouth and helps keep the airway open.
+Coastal Sleep & TMJ focuses on treating patients from Norfolk, VA using comfy oral appliances.
 We offer many types of appliances to fit your individual needs.

 There are many different types of oral devices for sleep apnea, and they all work differently.
 Some are hard plastic or metal that go over the teeth to push them apart so that there is more space in the mouth for breathing.
 Others go behind the teeth and hold them together so that they don’t fall back into place while you’re sleeping.
 There are also ones that have a soft plastic or a silicone base with a wire frame at one end that goes over your upper teeth to keep them from shifting.

 The most common type, though, is the very thin wire that goes over the teeth and pushes them closer together.
 We call this type a retainer or a Mandibular Advancement Device (MAD).
 The wire moves up and down in your mouth to keep your upper teeth from moving when you sleep, so that you can breathe more easily.